-Total FAR Permitted: 1.4 FAR (including 1.0 residential bonus)
+[Total FAR Permitted: 1.4 FAR (including 1.0 residential bonus)]

-Total FAR Proposed: 0.2 - 0.3 FAR
+Total FAR Proposed: [0.2-0.3] 0.14 FAR

 - 3. Location: The subject property is located on the south side of Westphalia Road, approximately one-half mile east of its intersection with Pennsylvania Avenue (MD 4) in Planning Area 78, Council District 6, and within the Developing Tier. - 4.
 Surrounding Uses: The site is bounded to the north by Westphalia Road.
 Further north of Westphalia Road is M-NCPPC-owned property located in the Rural Residential (R-R) Zone, and residential development in the Multifamily Medium Density Residential (R-18) and R-R Zones.
 West and south of the subject property is Light Industrial (I-1)-zoned development.
-The subject property is bounded to the east by the single family development, known as the Smith Home Farm in the Residential Medium Development (R-M) Zone.

-- 5. Previous Approvals: The subject property is Parcel C of the Penn-East Park subdivision.
+The subject property is bounded to the east by the single-family detached development, known as the Smith Home Farm in the Residential Medium Development (R-M) Zone. - 5.
+Previous Approvals: The subject property is Parcel C of the Penn-East Park subdivision.
 The site is developed with an existing 142,500-square-foot office and industrial building that was constructed in 1983.
 The building was designed for the repair of turbine engines used at power plants then owned by PEPCO.
 The subject site was rezoned from the Light Industrial (I-1) Zone to the M-X-T Zone through the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment, which was approved by the District Council on February 6, 2007. - 6.
 Design Features: The subject property is 68.91 acres in size.
-The applicant proposes a mixed use development project consisting of residential and industrial uses, and possible commercial uses in the future.
-The conceptual site plan submitted by the applicant shows that the development is proposed to occur on three of five conceptually proposed parcels.
-Primary access into the proposed development is to occur from Westphalia Road where two points of access are indicated.
-One existing entrance provides access to the existing 142,500-square-foot office and industrial building located in the rear of the subject site.
-The second access point is proposed to the east of the existing access to serve the proposed multifamily development.
+The applicant proposes a [mixed use development project consisting of residential and industrial uses, and possible commercial uses in the future] a 362,880 square foot building, which will include 38,400 square feet of office space and 324,480 square feet of warehouse space.
+The conceptual site plan submitted by the applicant shows that the development is proposed to occur on [three] two of [five]four conceptually proposed parcels.
+Primary access into the proposed development is to occur from Westphalia Road [where two points of access are indicated.
+One existing entrance-provides access to the existing 142,500 square-foot office and industrial building located in the rear of the subject site.
+The second access point is proposed to the east of the existing access to serve the proposed multifamily development].
 At the time of preliminary plan of subdivision staff and the applicant shall evaluate the feasibility of providing an access point that aligns with the existing Chester Grove Road located in the north side of Westphalia Road to provide a standard four-legged intersection.